 2004/05: round of 16

-Just by having a quick look you will realise how much pressure you’ll be under.
+Just by having a quick look, you will realise how much pressure you’ll be under.

 Expectations and Philosophy

 The club was expecting me to win the league title and the cup.
 They also demanded the club should qualify for Champions League Play-offs.
-The league cup was neglected as they didn’t see it very important.
-Regarding philosophy, they only want the club to sign senior players as they don’t care too much about youth: a tough taks if you look at the almost inexistent transfer budget provided initially.
+The league cup was neglected as they didn’t see it as very important.
+Regarding philosophy, they only want the club to sign senior players as they don’t care too much about youth: a tough task if you look at the almost inexistent transfer budget provided initially.

 Normally, you shouldn’t have these expectations as a professional.
 Generally, when you decide to rebuild a squad you are aware your performances will suffer.
 And considering how much Steaua is underrated in the game compared to Astra, this becomes even more difficult.
 But I decided to try and stretch the game limits.